simonebartoli/social-crypto-art/README.md

 - Ports 3000, 4000 and 8545 with no services running

 ### How to run it
 The application come already with all the dependencies installed.
-You only need to download a file and execute a single terminal command.
+You only need to download a file and execute two terminal commands.

 1. First download the `docker-compose.yml` file [here](https://github.com/simonebartoli/social-crypto-art/releases/download/1.0/docker-compose.yml)
-2. Open the terminal where you downloaded the file and execute: <br/>`docker-compose up -d`
+2. Open the terminal where you downloaded the file and execute: <br/> `docker login registry.bartolisimone.com`
+3. Username: `examinator` | Password: `Exam@2023`
+4. Now execute: <br/>`docker-compose up -d`

 You can now access the application at the following address: `http://localhost:3000`